sanscript-tech/hacking-tools-scripts/ScrapePDF/Readme.md

 # Script to scrape pdf

 ## Overview:
 - A beginner friendly script to scrape pdf.
-You can easily get document info sunch as creator , crceation_date and no. of pages.
+You can easily get document info sunch as creator , creation_date and no. of pages.
 Extract as many pages as you want.

 ### Installing required libraries